-The kettle’s just boiled, my pyjamas are on, and the second episode of Coronation Street is about to begin.
+The kettle’s just boiled, my pyjamas are on, and the next episode of Coronation Street is about to begin.
 It’s Friday night and I’m in heaven.
 While the rest of the female population is carefully preening themselves for a night on the town – make-up on and high heels in-tow – I’m reclining on the sofa with my hair in a bun and an avocado sheet mask on my face.

 It’s not that I don’t like going out, because I do (sometimes).
 I just prefer staying in.
 I’m an ambivert chasing the introverted lifestyle.
 People like me are outgoing when we need to be.
-I’m social at work events, when interviewing people for articles, and when hanging with my friends.
+I’m social at work events, when interviewing people for articles, and when hanging out with my friends.
 But I love my own company, and as sad as some people may find it, I enjoy nothing more than quality ‘me-time’.

 Alone-time is good for you

 Solitude does not equate to loneliness.
 Rather, it gives our minds a chance to unwind and sort through the flurry of thoughts in our heads.
 Did you know the average person has up to 50,000 thoughts per day?
 I need peace and quiet to deal with that.
 My life is fast-paced enough from Monday-Friday without going gung-ho at weekends too.

 Staying in on weekends is no longer synonymous with laziness, but with improving our mental health.
 Research published in the journal Health Psychology Open suggests that people who regularly take time for themselves handle stress better, which in turn improves their physical health.